ovaixe/chat-app-backend/README.md

 -     getRooms: Get a list of existing rooms
 -     getRoomHost: Get host user of a room
 -     sendMessage: Send a message to a room
+-     direct-message: Send a private message to a user
+-     activeUsers: Get active users

 ## MongoDB Setup